-riding own bikes on the river road and enjoying looking at the river.
-We packed a lumb, and sation the bank to eat.
-While we at we watched the fishermen and wildle on the river.
-The the way home, I got bot and we decided to the for a swim is the river.
-We rome for a while and then rode home.
+One day my family and I were riding our bikes on the river road and injoying looking at the river.
+We packed a Leenach, and sation the brank to eat.
+While we ate we watched the fishermen and willife on the rivers.
+On the insylome, I got bot and we decided to the fishermen is the river.
+The man for a while and then rode home.
 The water was cool and refreshing and that was one trip along the Farmington River that I will never forget.